 This research implies that intellectual capital is essential for enhancing a company's financial performance, so its development and management are crucial.
 Sound financial structure and transparency in information disclosure also plays a crucial role, whereas diversity within the board of directors needs to be well managed to deliver benefits.
 Companies should integrate diversity and manage resources optimally to achieve competitive advantage.

-The limitations of this study include a narrow focus on The utilization of the financial services sector in Indonesia secondary data that may not cover all relevant variables, and the lack of consideration of external factors that may affect financial performance.
+The limitations of this study include a narrow focus on the utilization of the financial services sector in Indonesia secondary data that may not cover all relevant variables, and the lack of consideration of external factors that may affect financial performance.
 For future research, it is recommended that researchers expand the coverage of sectors and countries, use primary data to gain deeper insights, consider external factors, and combine qualitative with quantitative approaches.
 Thus, future research can make a more significant contribution to understanding the relationship between intellectual capital, board diversity, and financial performance is positive.

 COMPETING INTERESTS